Radio Gradačac

-Radio Gradačac or is a Bosnian local public radio station, broadcasting from Gradačac, Bosnia and Herzegovina.
+Radio Gradačac is a Bosnian local public radio station, broadcasting from Gradačac, Bosnia and Herzegovina.

 It was launched on 6 April 1965 by the municipal council of Gradačac.
 In Yugoslavia and in SR Bosnia and Herzegovina, it was part of local/municipal Radio Sarajevo network affiliate.

 This radio station broadcasts a variety of programs such as local news, music, sport and talk shows.
-Program is mainly produced in Bosnian language.
+The programs are mainly produced in Bosnian language.

 Estimated number of potential listeners of Radio Gradačac is around 138,619.
-Radiostation is also available in municipalities of Bosanska Posavina, Zenica-Doboj Canton, Brčko District and in neighboring Croatia.
+The radio station is also available in municipalities of Bosanska Posavina, Zenica-Doboj Canton, Brčko District and in neighboring Croatia.

-Radiostation is also available via IPTV platform Moja TV on channel 290.
+Radio Gradačac is also available via IPTV platform Moja TV on channel 290.